VaishnaviSiravuri/RealityCheck/README.md

-# 🕵️ RealityCheck
+# 🕵️ RealtyCheck

-**RealityCheck** is a smart, no-fluff web app that helps real estate investors — especially those looking at vacation homes — make safer, smarter decisions.
-By using data from Redfin, Zillow, FEMA, and vacation rental trends, RealityCheck acts like a digital detective, spotting hidden risks in properties, forecasting returns, and comparing investment options with ease.
+**RealtyCheck** is a smart, no-fluff web app that helps real estate investors — especially those looking at vacation homes — make safer, smarter decisions.
+By using data from Redfin, Zillow, FEMA, and vacation rental trends, RealtyCheck acts like a digital detective, spotting hidden risks in properties, forecasting returns, and comparing investment options with ease.

 ---

 ## 📌 Project Summary

 **Investing in real estate is hard.**
-RealityCheck simplifies the process by showing users the *real story* behind each property — from flood zones and crime trends to vacation rental restrictions and ROI forecasts — so they don’t fall into costly traps.
+RealtyCheck simplifies the process by showing users the *real story* behind each property — from flood zones and crime trends to vacation rental restrictions and ROI forecasts — so they don’t fall into costly traps.

 ---